 Only giving feedback once a year.
 Nothing can be more nerve-wracking than having all the past year’s feedback dumped on you all at once.
 “If only,” your employees say, “my manager had let me know I was doing that task wrong – I would have fixed it ages ago.”

 Doing all the talking.
 If you want feedback to improve engagement, then you need to give your employees the opportunity to be engaged – and that means opening up a conversation.
 It needs to be less about you talking and more about motivation and communication.
+There are even anonymous employee feedback tools that give you the ability to capture first-hand feedback from your employees in a safe and secure environment.

 Make your feedback conversation as productive as possible